b4nst/turbogit/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-1. In GitHub, send a pull request to `turbogit:master`.
+1. In GitHub, send a pull request to `turbogit:main`.
 * If we suggest changes, or the ci fail then:
   * Make the required updates.
   * Rebase your branch and force push to your GitHub repository (this will update your Pull Request):

     ```shell
-    git rebase master -i
+    git rebase main -i
     git push -f
     ```